-Don’t forget, it takes a little while, but not an extra second in your schedule.
+It doesn’t add one extra second to your schedule.
 You can play it while you’re driving, cooking, or taking a walk.

 And by that, I mean Philippians 4:6 says: “Be anxious for nothing . . .”
 (NIV).
-Instead of that, I own it and say, “I will not be anxious about anything . . .”
-As we come into agreement with the things God promises, we prophesy our promise.
+Instead of that, I recorded, “I will not be anxious about anything . . .” so you can own God’s promises!

-So let’s prophesy our promise and let God make the difference!
+Ready, let’s prophesy our promises and let God make the difference!